2022 OR Governor Race

 107. ^ a b Warner, Gary A. (December 7, 2021).
 "2018 GOP nominee Buehler endorses independent Johnson in Oregon governor's race".
 Albany Democrat-Herald.
 Retrieved December 7, 2021.

 108. ^ a b c d Stites, Sam.
 "Two Clackamas County Republicans named in gubernatorial poll".
 Portland Tribune.
+Archived from the original on May 11, 2021.
+Retrieved May 11, 2021.

 109. ^ "Oregon GOP Chair Quits over 'Wickedness' within His Party".
 March 10, 2022.